bini1995/invoice-uploader-ai/README.md

 - `POST /api/invoices/nl-chart` – run a natural language query and return data for charts
 - `POST /api/invoices/:id/vendor-reply` – generate or send a polite vendor email when an invoice is flagged or rejected
 - `GET /api/invoices/:id/payment-request` – download a JSON payload for a payment request form
+- `POST /api/feedback` – submit a rating for an AI-generated result
+- `GET /api/feedback` – view average ratings by endpoint

 ### Vendor Reply Drafts